rherbonnet/rherbonnet.github.io/_publications/shearcal.md

 excerpt: 'This is a list of papers related to calibrating weak lensing shear.'
 date: 2019-03-03
 ---
-This is a list of papers related to calibrating weak lensing shear.
+Here is the list of papers to which I have contributed that are related to calibrating weak lensing shear.

 Assessing the severity of blending with faint sources for the Euclid mission.
 [Martinet et al.](https://arxiv.org/abs/1902.00044)